Crosse/dotfiles/README.md

 The Makefile and symlinking ideas were borrowed from the most-excellent [Jessie Frazelle's](https://twitter.com/jessfraz) [dotfiles repo](https://github.com/jfrazelle/dotfiles).
-The rest of the heinous Make stuff is my own.
+The rest of the heinous `make` stuff is my own.